Visiting San Diego? Don’t miss these popular photo spots.

 This is my favorite place in San Diego.
 It gives you plenty of vantage points to enjoy the sunset and watch the waves crashing against the cliffs.
-There’s an arch you can jump off during the summer and a secret (not-so-secret) sea cave/sinkhole.
-Explore at your own risk!
+There’s an arch you can jump off during the summer and a secret (not-so-secret) sea cave/sinkhole (that you can explore at your own risk).

 6. Dr Seuss Tree (La Jolla)

-Did you know Dr Seuss lived much of his life in San Diego?
-There is tree in La Jolla that people call the Dr Seuss Tree.
+Did you know Dr. Seuss lived much of his life in San Diego?
+There is a tree in La Jolla that people call the Dr. Seuss Tree.
 It is said to have inspired the Truffula Tree in Lorax.
-Can you see it?
+Can you see the resemblance?

-It’s definitely overdone and touristy, but it’s beautiful and hard to resist for any photographer.
-Best times to go are sunrise and sunset.
+This is an obvious touristy spot, but it’s beautiful and hard to resist for any photographer.
+The best times to go are sunrise and sunset.

 13. Pigment (North Park)

-Did we miss any cool spots?
-What are some favorite instagram spots where you live?
+Did we miss any cool Instagram spots in San Diego?
+What are some favorite Instagram spots where you live?

 Did you enjoy this post?
 Pin it for later